Healthcare in Georgia (country): Fertility and mortality rates

 In 2016 the total fertility rate is 2.24 children per woman.
 Live birth rate is 15.2 per 1000, and mortality rate is 13.7 per 1000.
 In 2016 infant mortality rate was 9.0 per 1000 live births, and the under-5 mortality rate was 10.7.
 By 2030, the Maternal mortality rate is expected to drop to 12, and the under-5 mortality rate is expected to drop to 6.0.
 Maternal mortality is 23.0 per 100,000 live births in 2016.
 While still high in international comparison, maternal and infant mortality rates have been steadily decreasing.

 Disease and leading causes of death

-In Georgia, as in the most countries, mortality burden is mostly due to non-communicable diseases.
+In Georgia, as with most countries, mortality burden is mostly due to non-communicable diseases.
 The major causes of death are diseases of the circulatory system, neoplasms, diseases of respiratory system and accidents and injuries.
 The leading position in the structure of morbidity is associated with Diseases of the respiratory organs, digestive system and circulation system.
 Infectious diseases are still the source of significant health problems, especially MDR tuberculosis.